Fake Shemp: Other examples

 There have been many fake Shemps over the years.
+Actor Roy Kinnear died accidentally while filming The Return of the Musketeers: his role was completed by using a body double filmed from the rear and a voice artist.
 The death of actor John Candy forced the use of a fake Shemp to complete filming of Wagons East!.
 Nancy Marchand died before the filming of the third season of The Sopranos, necessitating fake Shemp techniques such as reusing old footage and digitally superimposing Marchand's face onto the body of a stand-in to allow her character Livia Soprano to appear one final time before the character's death in "Proshai, Livushka", costing approximately $250,000.

 For the 1989 film Back to the Future Part II, actor Crispin Glover was asked to reprise the role of George McFly.
 Glover was initially interested, but did not sign on board with the movie because, according to Glover, his salary was significantly less than his co-stars.
 Therefore, for the George McFly character to appear in the movie, the director, Robert Zemeckis, used previously filmed footage of Glover from the first film and inter-spliced Jeffrey Weissman.
 Weissman also wore prosthetics, including a false chin, nose, and cheekbones and used various obfuscating methods, such as background, sunglasses, rear shot, and even upside-down, to resemble Glover.
 Glover sued the producers, including Steven Spielberg, on the grounds that they neither owned his likeness nor had permission to use it.
 Due to the lawsuit, Screen Actors Guild collective bargaining agreements now include clauses stating that producers and actors cannot use such methods to reproduce the likeness of other actors.